NeoRoo

 Context

-UX Designer (Freelancer)
+UX Designer (Part-time)

 NeoInnovate Collaborative Consortium